 Pinterest is experiencing a lot of changes, but it is still excellent for business.
-Over 200 million people are on the platform and ready to find your content.
+Over 400 million people are on the platform and ready to find your content.
+Here are some tips for marketing on Pinterest.
+UPDATED: January 4, 2022

-Stories (think Instagram) are available in some countries.
+Idea pins (think Instagram) are available in most countries.
 Videos have been available for a while.
-The more stories and videos you can do, the better.
+The more idea pins and videos you can do, the better.
+As of October 2021, Pinterest seems to be focusing more on idea pins than on videos.
+However, in 2022 I hear they are going back to focusing on videos again!
+Talk about changes.

 Fresh pins are all the rage.
 What are fresh pins?
 New pins.
 See more about fresh pins below.
 Pinterest is all about pinning your own content.
 You don’t even have to share other people’s content anymore.
 I still do, but if you have a ton of your own content you don’t have to.